engprodigy/quickInsure/README.md

 This are used to by the app to build it's content dynamically

-This JSON String List the all the Insurance Products available
+This JSON String below list the all the Insurance Products available
 ```
 {
     "status": true,